-The Administration's November 14, 2001 INS Restructuring Plan
+November 14, 2001 INS Restructuring Plan

-On November 14, 2001, Attorney General John Ashcroft and INS Commissioner James W. Ziglar unveiled a plan to restructure INS.
-Because the Congress has delegated broad authority to the Attorney General to administer immigration laws, the Administration maintains it can implement this reorganization plan without legislation.
-The plan would maintain the INS Commissioner's position to oversee all of INS functions.
-One of its main features is splitting the service and enforcement functions into two separate bureaus.
-Each bureau would have its own chain of command and executive commissioner who would head the bureau.
+On November 14, 2001, Attorney General John Ashcroft and the former INS Commissioner James W. Ziglar unveiled a plan to restructure the then-INS.
+The plan would have maintained the INS Commissioner's position to oversee all of INS functions.
+One of its main features was splitting the service and enforcement functions into two separate bureaus.
+Each bureau would have head its own chain of command and executive commissioner who would have headed the bureau.

-The plan would maintain some of the offices and positions under the current organizational structure, and create several new offices and positions within each bureau, including a customer relations office in the newly created Bureau of Immigration Services and an ombudsman office in the newly created Bureau of Immigration Enforcement; and an Office of Quality Assurance.
-The plan also creates a Director of Service Center Operations; an Office of Asylum and Refugees within the service bureau; a Director for the International Division; a Director for detention and removal; a Chief of the Border Patrol and Interior Enforcement; Area Port Directors; and Special Agents in Charge within the enforcement bureau.
+The plan would have maintained some of the offices and positions under the then-organizational structure, and it would have created several new offices and positions within each bureau, including a customer relations office in the newly created Bureau of Immigration Services and an ombudsman office in the newly created Bureau of Immigration Enforcement; and an Office of Quality Assurance.
+The plan also would have created a Director of Service Center Operations; an Office of Asylum and Refugees within the service bureau; a Director for the International Division; a Director for detention and removal; a Chief of the Border Patrol and Interior Enforcement; Area Port Directors; and Special Agents in Charge within the enforcement bureau.

-In addition to the two bureaus, the plan creates three new positions that would report directly to the commissioner (a Chief Information Officer, a Chief Financial Officer, and a Chief Administrative Officer).
-It also includes the creation of a new Office for Juvenile Affairs whose director would report directly to the commissioner.27 field offices and headquarters, competing priorities within field offices, lack of consistency in application of the law, a need for greater professionalism, overlapping organizational relationships, and significant management weaknesses.
+In addition to the two bureaus, the plan would have created three new positions that would have reported directly to the commissioner (a Chief Information Officer, a Chief Financial Officer, and a Chief Administrative Officer).
+It also would have created a new Office for Juvenile Affairs whose director would have reported directly to the commissioner.32